SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     second and first digit as 0, if it does not know about the specific meaning defined by the implementor.

-    :Remark:

-        it is proposed to add additional states (starting, started, pausing, paused, stopping, warning, ...).
-It has to be discussed, if this (and therefore a start and pause command) makes sense.
-Generally we want to keep the number of states as small as possible here.

     :related issue: `SECoP Issue 37: Clarification of status`_

     :Note: